RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Related Work

-Prior work has also considered planning directly in radiance fields. \cite{jin2024gsplanner} plans trajectories in a Gaussian map and uses observability coverage and reconstruction loss stored in a voxel grid as an approximation of information gain for exploration.
-Sim-to-real approaches leverage the rendering quality of the learnt radiance fields to train downstream tasks such as visual localization, imitation learning \cite{murali2024av} by effectively utilizing the representation as a simulator. \cite{quach2024gaussian} use a liquid neural network to train imitation policies for a quadrotor robot in a Gaussian splat. \cite{adamkiewicz2022vision} utilize the geometric fidelity of the representation to first map the environment and then perform trajectory optimization to plan paths in these environments. \cite{chen2024splat} use a pre-generated Gaussian map to compute safe polytopes to generate paths and also present a method to synthesize novel views with a coarse localization of the robot and refine the estimate by solving a Perspective-n-Point (PnP) problem.
+\textbf{Planning in Radiance Fields.} Prior work has also considered planning directly in radiance fields.
+GS-planner~\cite{jin2024gsplanner} plans trajectories in a Gaussian map and uses observability coverage and reconstruction loss stored in a voxel grid as an approximation of information gain for exploration.
+Sim-to-real approaches leverage radiance fields as a simulator for imitation learning~\cite{murali2024av}.
+Adamkiewicz et al.~\cite{adamkiewicz2022vision} utilize the geometric fidelity of the representation to first map the environment and then perform trajectory optimization to plan paths in these environments.
+Splat-nav~\cite{chen2024splat} uses a pre-generated Gaussian map to compute safe polytopes to generate paths.
 The probabilistic representations of free space has also been utilized for motion planning \cite{chen2024catnips} where authors use uncertainties in the learned representation to provide guarantees on collision-free paths.
+While prior work considers planning in radiance fields, they typically maintain a separate volumetric representation for planning which requires additional memory usage onboard the robot.
+On the other hand, maintaining a secondary representation may lead to inconsistencies in collision checks for planning.
+Existing work that performs collision checking with 3DGS requires subsampling to provide soft constraints.
+In this work, our proposed planning module performs dense checks directly against all Gaussians for collision avoidance.